Blacula: Reception

+Critical reception

 Blacula received mixed reviews on its initial release.
 Variety gave the film a positive review praising the screenplay, music and acting by William Marshall.
 The Chicago Reader praised the film, writing that it would leave its audience more satisfied than many other "post-Lugosi efforts".
 Gene Siskel of the Chicago Tribune awarded three stars out of four, calling it "well-made and quite frightening."
-A review from Roger Greenspun in The New York Times was negative, stating that anyone who "goes to a vampire movie expecting sense is in serious trouble, and "Blacula" offers less sense than most."
+A review from Roger Greenspun in The New York Times was negative, stating that anyone who "goes to a vampire movie expecting sense is in serious trouble, and Blacula offers less sense than most."
 In Films & Filming, a reviewer referred to the film as "totally unconvincing on every level".
 The Monthly Film Bulletin described the film as "a disappointing model for what promised to be an exciting new genre, the black horror film." and that apart from the introductory scene, "the film conspicuously fails to pick up on any of its theme's more interesting possibilities–cinematic or philosophical."
-The film was awarded the Best Horror Film title at the first Saturn Awards.
+The film was awarded the Best Horror Film title at the 1st Saturn Awards.

 Among more recent reviews, Kim Newman of Empire gave the film two stars out of five, finding the film to be "formulaic and full of holes".
 Time Out gave the film a negative review, stating that it "remains a lifeless reworking of heroes versus vampires with soul music and a couple of good gags."
 Film4 awarded the film three and a half stars out of five, calling it "essential blaxploitation viewing."
-Allmovie gave the film two and a half stars out of five, noting that Blacula is "better than its campy title might lead one to believe...the film suffers from the occasional bit of awkward humor (the bits with the two homosexual interior decorators are the most squirm-inducing), but Joan Torres and Raymond Koenig's script keeps things moving at a fast clip and generates some genuine chills."
+AllMovie gave the film two and a half stars out of five, noting that Blacula is "better than its campy title might lead one to believe...the film suffers from the occasional bit of awkward humor (the bits with the two homosexual interior decorators are the most squirm-inducing), but Joan Torres and Raymond Koenig's script keeps things moving at a fast clip and generates some genuine chills."
 The Dissolve gave the film two and a half stars, stating that "The placement of an old-fashioned, Bela Lugosi-type Dracula—albeit much, much sweatier—in a modern black neighborhood is a great idea, but the amateurish production leaves Marshall as stranded in the film as his Mamuwalde is stranded in the times."

 On Rotten Tomatoes, the film holds an approval rating of 46% based on 28 reviews, with a weighted average rating of 5.3/10.